apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 With Web Console security in place, users who do not have administrator privileges need to use the SHOW SCHEMAS command instead of the Web Console for storage plugin configuration information.

 ## HTTPS Support
 Drill 1.2 uses the Linux Pluggable Authentication Module (PAM) and code-level support for transport layer security (TLS) to secure the Web Console and REST API.
-By default, the Web Console and REST API now support the HTTPS protocol.
+By default, the Web Console and REST API support the HTTP protocol.
+You set the following start-up option to TRUE to enable HTTPS support:

+`drill.exec.http.ssl_enabled`

+By default this start-up option is set to FALSE.

-By default, Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console.
+Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console.
 Because Drill uses a self-signed certificate, you see a warning in the browser when you go to `https://<node IP address>:8047`.
 The Chrome browser, for example, requires you to click `Advanced`, and then `Proceed to <address> (unsafe)`.
 If you have a signed certificate by an authority, you can set up a custom SSL to avoid this warning.
 You can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.

 ## Setting Up a Custom SSL Configuration